PrinceK93/JavaScript/README.md

 # JavaScript
-A Code repo for JavaScript
+A Code repo for JavaScript.